Academic-Labbook/alp/README.md

 ### PHP
 The plugin has only been tested on and only supports PHP 7.
-You must have the [DOM extension](http://www.php.net/manual/en/book.dom.php) installed in order for the page table of contents lists provided by the Alpine theme to work.
+You must have the [DOM extension](http://www.php.net/manual/en/book.dom.php) installed in order for the page table of contents lists provided by the Labbook theme to work.
 You also cannot use PHP via CGI if you wish to make the site private but still have syndication feeds available to the user.

 ### Clients
 Your users should use up-to-date browsers.
-The Alpine theme uses CSS Grid, which is a web standard only supported in relatively recent browsers (i.e. within the last three years) of the most popular browsers.
+The Labbook theme uses CSS Grid, which is a web standard only supported in relatively recent browsers (i.e. within the last three years) of the most popular browsers.
 The [browsers that don't support CSS Grid](https://caniuse.com/#feat=css-grid) represent only around 5% of global usage as of March 2018.
 There are very little legitimate reasons to use